jundalisay/spblist/content/en/research/sarkar/sociology/part-01b.md

 Ultimately this close association amongst themselves culminated in marital bonds.
 Many small races were fused into a new race through inter-racial marriages.

 For instance, in South America, as a result of constant intermingling of the blood of the Negroes, the Europeans and the Indians, a new race has emerged.

 Similarly, in Colombia and Mexico, a new Mestizo community has come into being as a result of interracial marriages between the Europeans and Indians.

 That is why it is not proper to attach much importance to differences in respect to noses, eyes, hair, height, etc.

 Human society is continually striving to arrive at a synthesis through analysis, some sort of unity through diversity.

 The natural obstructions of small clans, narrow communal interests, geographical distances and intractable customs and usages – none of these obstacles could hinder the steady and silent movement towards a supreme goal.

-That is why the policy of apartheid, the vanity of racial superiority, national chauvinism or regionalism – these relative doctrines or social philosophies – could not thwart the progress of human society.
+That is why the following doctrines could not thwart the progress of human society:
+- policy of apartheid
+- the vanity of racial superiority
+- national chauvinism or regionalism

 The outdated ideals of nationalism are crumbling to pieces today.

-The newly awakened humanity of today is anxious to herald the advent of one universal society under the vast blue sky.
+- The newly awakened humanity of today is anxious to herald the advent of one universal society.

 The noble and righteous persons of all countries, bound by fraternal ties, are eager to assert in one voice, with one mind, and in the same tune that human society is one and indivisible.

-In this voice of total unity and magnanimity lies the value and message of eternal humanism. date not known
+In this voice of total unity and magnanimity lies the value and message of eternal humanism.